dengdewu/DIM/README.md

 # DIM
-This is a instance message
+This is a instance message programmer。